 In fact, curtains that let in light are the most popular type of curtains.
 People will actually look for these features above most other features.
 A room with a good flow usually has a good amount of natural light.

-There are only a few types of curtain lengths that are common in households.
-The length isn’t defined by a number but by how long they are relative to the window.
-This is how you tell what kind of curtain you are seeing.
+There are only a few types of standard curtain length that are common in households.
+The standard curtain length isn’t defined by a number but by how long they are relative to the window.
+This is how you tell what kind of curtain length you are seeing.

 Though there are other types of curtains that aren’t mentioned below, these are the most common lengths when it comes to using your window as a guide.
 So if you don’t choose any of them, don’t worry, this is customizable.